mollie/api-documentation/source/reference/oauth2/tokens.rst

 .. parameter:: scope
    :type: string

-   A space separated list of permissions.
+   A space-separated list of permissions.
 Refer to :doc:`Permissions </connect/permissions>` for the full permission list.

 Example